Critique and Conspiracy

 To give just one relatively innocent example: In 2022, Google announced that it was deploying its Multitask Unified Model (MUM) to produce “snippets,” or brief summaries, of search results.
 So how’s it faring?
 Say you want to learn whether Switzerland is a member of the European Union.
 You might plausibly search for a phrase like “Switzerland EU.”
 As of May 2024, the phrase results in the following Google-manufactured summary of a Wikipedia page devoted to Switzerland-European Union relations: “Switzerland is a member state of the European Union (EU).”

 I have just completed writing a chapter destined for an edited volume published by an academic press.
-Because the topic is a specialist one, unlikely to attract a general readership, I won’t delve into the details of the argument (though interested readers can consultthe draft here)[1], which is...
+Because the topic is a specialist one, unlikely to attract a general readership, I won’t delve into the details of the argument (though interested readers can consult the draft here)[1], which is about how societies deal with crime and punishment, and how they structure the policymaking processes around crime control and imprisonmnet.
+That might not sound very abstruse, but, alas, it is (for substantially defensible reasons, I claim).